Many-body radiative decay in strongly interacting Rydberg ensembles

 \textit{Conclusions and future directions --- } In this work we have studied the radiative decay of an interacting Rydberg gas.
 We have considered a rather simplified scenario, in which Rydberg atoms interact with nearest-neighbor interaction $V$, whose value exceeds that of the emission linewidth $\gamma$.
 Realistic interactions have a gradually decaying tail and there will be distances in which the interaction strength between the atoms becomes comparable with the decay rate.
 Here it is no longer possible to perform a rotating-wave approximation and the master equation becomes explicitly time dependent.
 Moreover, it would be interesting to include the laser driving systematically in the derivation of the master equation for the atomic system, e.g., by using the Floquet-Lindblad approach, which makes it possible to accommodate strong periodic driving fields in a thermodynamically consistent way \cite{Kosloff2013}.
 For the sake of simplicity, we have focused on an ad-hoc approach in this article, where the driving is incorporated only in the unitary part of the master equation, as is currently standard quantum optics.

 In order to experimentally probe the impact of collective effects it would be desirable to investigate strongly interacting Rydberg lattice systems that allow to observe dissipative dynamics over many emission cycles.
-This should be, for example, possible in trapped Rydberg ion systems \cite{schmidt-kaler2011,zhang2020}, which provide trapping of ground and Rydberg states alike and also offer the opportunity to continuously cool external degrees of freedom that may be heated from spontaneous emission.
+This should be, for example, possible in trapped Rydberg ion systems \cite{schmidt-kaler2011,zhang2020}, which provide trapping of ground and Rydberg states alike and also offer the opportunity to continuously cool external degrees of freedom that may be heated from spontaneous emission. \\ \textit{Data availability --- }Data is available through ancillary files of arXiv submission.
+Code can be downloaded from Zenodo: \url{https://doi.org/10.5281/zenodo.7400824}.

 \acknowledgments \textit{Acknowledgements --- } The research leading to these results has received funding from the “Wissenschaftler-R\"uckkehrprogramm GSO/CZS” of the Carl-Zeiss-Stiftung and the German Scholars Organization e.V., through the Deutsche Forschungsgemeinsschaft (DFG, German Research Foundation) under Projects No. 435696605 and 449905436, as well as through the Research Unit FOR 5413/1, Grant No. 465199066.
 We also acknowledge support from the Baden-W\"urttemberg Stiftung through Project No.~BWST\_ISF2019-23.
 This work was supported by the University of Nottingham and the University of Tübingen's funding as part of the Excellence Strategy of the German Federal and State Governments, in close collaboration with the University of Nottingham.
 K.B. acknowledges support from the University of Nottingham through a Nottingham Research Fellowship.
 This work was supported by the Medical Research Council [grant number MR/S034714/1; and the Engineering and Physical Sciences Research Council [grant number EP/V031201/1].
-F.C.~is indebted to the Baden-W\"urttemberg Stiftung for the financial support by the Eliteprogramme for Postdocs.
+F.C.~is indebted to the Baden-W\"urttemberg Stiftung for the financial support by the Eliteprogramme for Postdocs.\\

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}

 \onecolumngrid